 Fish Hook in the Desert

 When I was seven, a fish hook got caught in my scalp.
 I’d been trailing too close to my father who had his fishing rod over his shoulder as he walked from the pond up through a field and back to my grandfather’s house.
 I had gotten too close.
-It was a bitch of a cut, but I was more offended by my dad pulling the hair around it where the barb was tangled.
-When it was pulled out, trailing strands of my hair on the bloody barb he peered into my cranium as I stood crying on the dusty path.
+It was a bitch of a cut, but I was more offended by my dad pulling at the tangled the hair around it.
+When it was pulled out it, trailing strands on the bloody barb, he peered into my cranium as I stood crying on the dusty path.
 I looked at my my boots, the rod discarded on the ground, felt my dad’s hands on my head before he patted me on the shoulder.
 “You’ll be alright.
 Your tetanus shots are up to date.”